global-container-format/gcf-spec/README.md

 In the table above, the `Format` column specifies whether the format field is meaningful or should be set to `VK_FORMAT_UNDEFINED`.

-The resource type range between (0x70000000-0xfffffffe) is available for private use and will not be standardized.
+The resource type range between (0x70000000-0xfffffffe) is available for private application use.
 When reading resource descriptors, any resource that has an unknown descriptor type may be skipped by advancing to the next resource descriptor.

 The resource type `0xffffffff` is meant for testing.
 It can be supported by GCF writers but a conformig GCF reader must always skip a resource whose resource type is `0xffffffff`.